headmarsdengroup/headmarsdengroup.github.io/_pages/people.md

     </tr>
 </table>

-The Head-Marsden group is currently looking for Ph.D. students to work on all ongoing research projects.
 More information about our graduate program and application process can be found <a href="https://chemistry.wustl.edu/graduate">here</a>.
 {: .text-justify}

 ## Undergraduates